PeterCamilleri/mysh/README.md

 character in the input.
 These signature characters are:
   * ! to access the mysh command history buffer.
   * $ to access or update mysh variables.
   * = to evaluate an expression of Ruby code.
+For more information see Ruby Expressions below.
   * ? to access the mysh help subsystem.
   * @ to get information about the system, its environment, and the ruby installation